min69u/Reforestation/README.md

-## What do you call a fat psychic?
-A four-chin teller.
+## What do you call a duck that gets all A's?
+A wise quacker.